Playing Dungeon Crawl Stone Soup online is currently only possible in non-graphical/ASCII mode, yet it provides the following advantages:

 • You can access and continue your game from where ever you are currently located (home, work, vacation, etc.).

-• Your games, scores, deaths and wins will be recorded and parsed by the official statistic tools.
+• Your games, scores, deaths and wins will be recorded and parsed by the official statistic tools and bots.

 • Once connected to a server you can watch and learn from other players playing or get hints from players watching you.

-• And what’s most important: Playing online allows you to participate in the Annual Tournaments!
+• Playing online allows you to participate in the release tournaments!

 The Servers

-Currently there are 3 servers offering online gaming – each located in a different part of the world, each serving more than only the latest released version of Dungeon Crawl Stone Soup.
+There are a number of servers offering online play – each located in a different part of the world, often serving more than only the latest released version of Dungeon Crawl Stone Soup.
 You should choose a server closest to your location to have a fast connection with as little delay as possible.
+Accounts are not shared between servers.

-• Located in Boston, Massachusetts, United States of America.
+• Located in New York, United States of America.

 • Also known as CDO.